Prioritizing Your New Year’s Goals

 What I’m talking about is the problem of pursuing too many goals or too many unrelated goals—getting caught up in the fun and setting yourself up for disappointment in the process.

 After all, there’s an opportunity cost to each goal we set.
 Each one requires focus, time, and energy—all scarce resources.
 When we deplete those resources in pursuit of too many, unaligned goals then we jeopardize the ones at the top of the list, the things that are most critical to our success and happiness.

 To protect and prioritize the top of the list, you have to check your ambition and eliminate those things that are secondary.

 I don’t know if there’s a magic number, but for me that’s rarely more than 5-7 goals, depending on what they are.
 Everything else?
 Dust bin.

 If you want a methodology, look no further than Warren Buffett and his 5/25 strategy.
 As it’s been told to me, you first write down your top 25 goals.
 Feeding off of that excitement, you then circle the top 5 from that list.
 Finally, you excruciatingly cross off the remaining 20.

 The point is to get rid of distractions wherever and however you can.
 It’s difficult to eliminate things that you still value and aim to accomplish, but it’s kind of liberating once you do.
 There’s a lightness to offloading those distractions.
 More importantly, you’re doing it in service of something much bigger.

-Wes Melville is COO of BGSD Strategies.
+Wes Melville is VP of client success at BGSD Strategies.